DevynJohnson/portfolio/portfolio/Enhanced_Resume_2025.md

 - ✅ **Collaborated with NHS professionals** in UK and mental health experts across US/UK to ensure clinical relevance and user safety
 - ✅ **Designed comprehensive accommodation documentation** supporting autism, ADHD, AuDHD, OCD, Tourette's Syndrome, and other neurodivergent conditions
 - ✅ **Achieved meaningful social impact** by promoting independence, self-advocacy, and inclusive communication across all social interactions
-- ✅ **Ensured GDPR compliance** by adhering to privacy and security guidelines for responsible handling of sensitive user data

 ---